acemod/ACE3/wiki/development/coding-guidelines.md

 ```

 ### 5.6.
 Magic Numbers
-There should be no magic numbers.
-Any magic number should be put in a define either on top of the `.sqf` file (below the header), or in the `script_component.hpp` file in the root directory of the component (recommended) in case it is used in multiple locations.
+There shall be no magic numbers.
+Any magic number shall be put in a define either on top of the `.sqf` file (below the header), or in the `script_component.hpp` file in the root directory of the component (recommended) in case it is used in multiple locations.

 Magic numbers are any of the following: